bnnyng/garden/content/Reinforcement learning.md

 tags:
   - permanent-note
   - topic-cognitive-science
+lastmod: 2023-12-28T19:01:07-08:00
 ---
 # Overview

 Reinforcement learning is the method of learning from rewards and punishments, rather than explicit instructions.
 Specifically, the agent must learn a behavioral policy, or mapping from states to actions, which maximizes cumulative long-term reward.
+The agent then explores or exploits the state using actions and learns from the resulting rewards.

 Reinforcement learning can be divided into model-free, which is based on direct stimulus-response associations (i.e., a value associated with each action), and model-based, which leverages internal representations of the task structure.